Murbs/AHDump/README.md

 To use this tool you need the following:
  - A blizzard account
  - An OAuth client
- - Client ID and secret
+ - Client id and secret
- - Something that can read .CSV files
+ - Something that can read .csv files
  - Python

 DEPENDENCIES